basiralab/netNorm-PY/README.md

 # netNorm-PY (Network Normalization for Integrating Multi-view Networks) in Python
-netNorm (network normalization) framwork for multi-view network integration (or fusion), recoded up in Python by Ahmed Nebli.
+netNorm (network normalization) framework for multi-view network integration (or fusion), recoded up in Python by Ahmed Nebli.
 Please contact mr.ahmednebli@gmail.com for inquiries.
 Thanks.

 This work is published in the journal of Medical Image Analysis, 2020.